 What is a Stakeholder?

-Stakeholders are individuals, groups, or organizations with a vested interest in a company, business, or project and can affect or be affected by the company/business/project’s outcome.
 Therefore, they have active involvement in a project or business and can positively or negatively affect its outcomes.
 Project stakeholders are people or groups that stand to gain something from the outcome of the project.
 They may include the project managers, customers, team members in a performing organization, and project sponsors.

-Stakeholder Analysis – An Overview
+Stakeholder Analysis – an Overview

-The stakeholder analysis is a systematic process of identifying and establishing appropriate communication with stakeholders according to their influence and impact on a project.
+This analysis is a systematic process of identifying and establishing appropriate communication with stakeholders according to their influence and impact on a project.
 Product owners must identify stakeholders, assess and arrange them by their level of input, support, influence, and interest, and establish appropriate communication and involvement for each individual or group stakeholder.

-Stakeholder analysis helps a product owner to structure project operations according to the specific roles of each team member, the financial requirements of each sponsor to ensure confidence in the project, and end-user requirements to ensure a functional product is produced upon project conclusion.
+The analysis helps a product owner to structure project operations according to the specific roles of each team member, the financial requirements of each sponsor to ensure confidence in the project, and end-user requirements to ensure a functional product is produced upon project conclusion.

 Free Templates